ehowey/gatsby-theme-empty/README.md

 - Yarn

 ## Lightning start

+This might look like a lot of steps - I just broke it down into small steps.
+The main thing creating a new repo from this template and then running a quick find and replace in your code editor of choice.

 1. Click `Use This Template` and create a new repo for your project from this template.